“Gingivitis treatment” – What is this hard-to-pronounce condition even about?

 Unfortunately, this condition does not incite excitement like its mind-numbing cousin, Gin and Tonic.
 Gingivitis can incite so much fear you might need the real Gin and Tonic to numb your mind.

 Gingivitis is a gum disease that usually happens when the use of mouthwash, brushing, and flossing is not done well; when someone has poor oral hygiene, bacteria and food (plaque) accumulates along the gum line.
 It is considered a mild form of gum disease and easily treatable.

 Plaque forms on your teeth and it can turn into Tartar (calculus).

 Tartar is plaque that becomes calcified and once this calcified mass forms on your teeth, you cannot brush it away. (perio.org, 2019)

 You will need a dentist to help you remove it.
-It also contains toxins that irritate the gum line and this causes our defense cells (immune cells) to flock to the area in an attempt to contain the bacteria and toxins during a process called inflammation.
+It also contains toxins that irritate the gum line and this causes our defence cells (immune cells) to flock to the area in an attempt to contain the bacteria and toxins during a process called inflammation.